 “It’s all positive,” says Patterson.
 “You’re helping people implement some changes that are going to improve their lifestyle.
 If they can leave understanding that they can enjoy their food and still achieve the goals that they want to, it’s very satisfying.”

 What will a day in the life as a holistic nutritionist look like for you?
-Check out the AFPA Holistic Nutritionist Certification to find out more, and learn how to make a successful career change.
+Check out the AFPA Holistic Nutritionist Certification.